joeyliang1024/BenchWeaver/README.md

 # BenchWeaver 🏆🚀🐍
 Welcome to BenchWeaver! 🎉🔬 This Python project provides a specialized benchmarking pipeline, supporting various models and benchmarks. ⚙️🔧📈

+This is the official repository of the master's thesis:

+**"BenchWeaver: An Automated Multilingual Evaluation Framework with LLM-as-Judge and Translation Prompting for Low-Resource Languages"**

 ## Pipeline Overview
 The pipeline overview is demonstrate as follows:
 ![Pipeline Overview](/assets/img/overall_pipeline.png)
 > [!WARNING]
 > Some of the benchmarks have custome settings, check configs or support benchmarks for more details.

 ## Installation 💻⚡
 Create a new conda environment and install the package:
 ```bash